Attracting the Electroweak Scale to a Tachyonic Trap: The attraxion model

 \textbf{\emph{Trapping mechanism}} - The rolling of the attraxion starts during the inflation era at large negative field values $\phi_i \ll -\phi_c$ (the choice of the sign is free) and with a large initial velocity towards the origin.
 As the attraxion comes close to the first SBP $\phi=-\phi_c$ with velocity $\dot \phi_c$, the Higgs becomes massless.
 The Higgs modes with momentum $k$ and frequency $\omega_k = \sqrt{k^2+m_H^2(\phi)}$ for which the non-adiabatic parameter $\dot \omega_k/\omega_k^2$ becomes large, are excited and resonant particle production takes place~\cite{Kofman:1997yn}.
 After it crosses the SBP, the mass parameter becomes negative and the modes with $k^2<|m_H^2(\phi)|$ will be exponentially amplified via a process called \emph{tachyonic resonance}~\cite{Dufaux:2006ee,Dufaux:2008dn,Abolhasani:2009nb,Fedderke:2014ura,Karciauskas:2021fdu}.
 The particle production occurs throughout the non-adiabatic region between the two SBPs $|\phi|<\phi_c$ and it peaks at $\phi=0$, where the maximal number of modes become tachyonic.
-This is the first phase of the evolution, depicted in Fig. \ref{fig:potential} (upper left plot).